themoonisacheese/2bored2wait/README.md

 My bot does not connect to anything except discord.
 Please check my source code to be **EXTRA** sure.

 I would recommend building this from scratch because if I were you I wouldn't trust me.
-Follow some tutorials for making a discord bot online and use 2b2w/documentation.mdAPI this isn't what I would do but it is what I would recommend.
+Follow some tutorials for making a discord bot online and use 2b2w/documentation.mdAPI as reference.

-Do not repeatedly stop and start the queue, eventually it will not be able to log in.
+Do not repeatedly stop and start the queue, eventually you will not be able to log in.

 # Video guide
 Coming soon